How to Install the Google Play Store on an Amazon Fire Tablet

-Perhaps that’s why Amazon’s tablets have found such a sweet spot in the budget range, following in the footsteps of the Nexus 7.
+Amazon’s tablets have found a sweet spot in the budget range, following in the footsteps of other popular tablets like Google’s Nexus 7.
 Ranging in price from just $50 up to $150 for various models and screen sizes, the Fire Tablets are basically the cheapest way to get a device perfect for browsing the web, watching Netflix or Amazon Prime exclusives, and to play some light games on the go.
 They aren’t amazing tablets by any means, but for well under $200, they’re great content consumption devices.

 Luckily, Fire OS is still built on top of Android, which means you can manually add the Play Store if you’re so willing.
 It’s actually a pretty straightforward process, and even on newer devices, much easier than it used to be.
 Whether you’re looking to add Gmail, YouTube, or you just want a wider variety of apps, here’s how to get the Google Play Store up and running on your Amazon Fire Tablet.

 - Enabling Apps from Unknown Sources